Best Apple deals in the Amazon Prime Day sale: Offers on iPads, Watches and more

 Hold onto your hats, Amazon Prime Day has arrived, and the online giant is currently taking big bites out of the cost of the most sought-after Apple products.

-Between now and the end of Wednesday 11 October, Amazon is slicing the price of AirPods, iPads, MacBooks, Apple Watches and iPhones by sizeable amounts as part of its Prime Big Deal Days sale, as it’s officially called.
+Amazon is slicing the price of AirPods, iPads, MacBooks, Apple Watches and iPhones by sizeable amounts as part of its Prime Big Deal Days sale, as it’s officially called.
+The event started yesterday (Tuesday 10 October) and you have until 23:59pm tonight (Wednesday 11 October) to bag a bargain.

 We’ll be here round the clock, finding the best discounts throughout the whole of the Prime Day 2023 event.
 Buckle in, because we’ve got all the best pre-Black Friday Apple discounts for you to peruse.